grbcool/Full-Stack-Django-Web-application---Online-Course-App/README.md

 As a part of IBM course,

 Designed and implemented a full-stack Django web application.
-Added assessment features to an online course app, allowing instructors to create exams and learners to complete courses by passing the exams.
-Leveraged Django models, templates, and views along with Bootstrap and CSS to successfully deliver the project.
+Integrated assessment features to an online course app which allows instructors to create exams and learners to complete courses by passing the exams.

 Link to the website : http://gbonlinecourse.eu-gb.mybluemix.net/onlinecourse/